DevExpress/Blazor/README.md

 # DevExpress UI for Blazor
-This project demonstrates the Preview (CTP) version of [DevExpress UI Components for Blazor](https://www.devexpress.com/blazor/).
+This project demonstrates the [DevExpress UI Components for Blazor](https://www.devexpress.com/blazor/).

-The DevExpress UI components featured in this demo are available for free download and can be used in your next Blazor app.*
+The DevExpress UI components featured in this demo are available for free download and can be used in your next Blazor app.

-> \* Like any software preview, the DevExpress UI for Blazor is not without fault.
-You should not use these products in production environments or in mission-critical applications.

 * [Live Demo](#live-demo)
 * [Examples](#examples)